 Submitting an Appeal

-To file an appeal, freshmen and transfer applicants must submit the following documents by 12 p.m. on the deadline date:
+To file an appeal, freshmen and transfer applicants must submit the following documents by noon on Thursday, June 22, for the summer and fall semesters.

 - A Request for Admissions Appeal Form filled out by the applicant.